nodejs/nodejs.dev/src/documentation/0051-node-buffers/index.md

 const buf = Buffer.allocUnsafe(1024)
 ```

 While both `alloc` and `allocUnsafe` allocate a `Buffer` of the specified size in bytes, the `Buffer` created by `alloc` will be _initialized_ with zeroes and the one created by `allocUnsafe` will be _uninitialized_.
-This means that while `allocUnsafe` whould be quite fast in comparison to `alloc`, the allocated segment of memory may contain old data which could potentially be sensitve.
+This means that while `allocUnsafe` would be quite fast in comparison to `alloc`, the allocated segment of memory may contain old data which could potentially be sensitve.

-Older data, if present in the memory can be accessed or leaked when the `Buffer` memory is read.
+Older data, if present in the memory, can be accessed or leaked when the `Buffer` memory is read.
 This is what really makes `allocUnsafe` unsafe and extra care must be taken while using it.

 ## Using a buffer